**Alt text:** A modern camera with an adjustable lens and a strap mounted on a tripod, set against a blurred background.

 Before you even think about motion, strip your message down to its basic point.
 What’s the main message you want people to walk away with?
 Start there.
 This is crucial for any brand that wants to share brief but impactful messages.
 Once that’s clear, use infographics and motion to bring clarity to that information.

-4. Keep Motion Not obvious and Intentional
+4. Keep Motion Subtle and Intentional

 5. Mind the Flow, Not Just Frames

 In a way, it’s like telling a story.
 You need a beginning that hooks the viewer, a middle that builds interest, and an end that leaves an impression.
-Transitions should book the eye, not break the rhythm.
+Transitions should guide the eye, not break the rhythm.

 A moving infographic with excellent flow keeps people watching and helps them understand better.
 It also helps create a more professional, trustworthy, and meaningful brand.